Early intervention: what is it?

 Diagnosis: why it’s important for early intervention

-A diagnosis will you help you choose the best early intervention for your child with disability, autism or other additional needs including developmental delay.
+A diagnosis will help you choose the best early intervention for your child with disability, autistic child or child with other additional needs.

 If your child’s condition showed up at birth or soon after, you might already have a diagnosis.
 But if you don’t have a diagnosis and you’re concerned about your child, it’s good to act quickly and talk to your GP or paediatrician.